Leroyal/DT-DIGITAX-WEBSITE/README.md

  1. Create marketing-preferences component .To do that ,we need to use the following command :ng g c marketing-preferences
  2. User marketing preferences is figure out by this tool.

+ <a name="account-activity"></a>
+### For Account Activity

+ 1. UPdate personal-info component .To do that ,we need to use the following command :ng g c personal-info
+ 2. User account activity is figure out by this tool.

+<a name="tax-tips"></a>
+### For Tax Tips

+ 1. UPdate tax-prepare-profile component .To do that ,we need to use the following command :ng g c tax-prepare-profile
+ 2. User tax tips is figure out by this tool.

+ <a name="service"></a>
+### For Service

+ 1. Create terms-service component .To do that ,we need to use the following command :ng g c terms-service
+ 2. User terms service is figure out by this tool.

 <a name="error-handling"></a>